Dfte/ProjetVoltaire/README.md

 So this tool is very easy to use, the only thing you have to do is to connect to the projet voltaire page and select the mock exam.
 I suggest you use this test because it lasts for a very long time.
+!

-Launch the script using the option -t 150 (will make it more human like).
+Launch the script using the option -t 110 (if you enter a value > 120 the website will consider that you'are afk and not count the time spent ).
 It will show ou the exact position of your mouse :

 <img src="https://github.com/Dfte/ProjetVoltaire/blob/master/position.png"></img>